wymangr/blueiris_exporter/README.md

 ai_duration | Duration (ms) of the last Blue Iris alert for each camera.
 This metric will continue to expose the last duration each time it's scraped ai_duration_distinct | Duration (ms) of the last Blue Iris alert for each camera.
-This metric will only show new alerts and will disapear the next scrpe ai_count | Count of the number of times IA analyzed and image ai_restarted | Number of times Blue Iris restarted the AI (deepstack) logerror | Count of unique errors in the logs logerror_total | Count of total errors in the logs
+This metric will only show new alerts and will disapear the next scrpe ai_count | Count of the number of times IA analyzed and image ai_restarted | Number of times Blue Iris restarted the AI in the current logfile ai_timeout | Number of AI timeouts in the current logfile ai_servererror | Count of AI server not responding errors in the current logfile ai_notresponding | Count of AI not responding errors in the current logfile logerror | Count of unique errors in the current logfile logerror_total | Count of total errors in the logs